 Durso – Internal Overflow

 Utilizes a submerged inlet and an air tube or inlet to silence the noise.
-The air inlet frequently has a valve included to adjust the amount of air allowed to flow into the overflow.
+The air inlet frequently has a valve included adjusting the amount of air allowed to flow into the overflow.

 Herbie – Internal Overflow